jekil/awesome-hacking/_pages/index.rst

 - `Brakeman <http://brakemanscanner.org>`_ - A static analysis security vulnerability scanner for Ruby on Rails applications.
 - `Dr. Taint <https://github.com/toshipiazza/drtaint>`_ - A very WIP DynamoRIO module built on the Dr. Memory Framework to implement taint analysis on ARM.
+- `Gitleaks <https://github.com/zricethezav/gitleaks>`_ - A SAST tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
+Gitleaks is an easy-to-use, all-in-one solution for detecting secrets, past or present, in your code.
 - `GoKart <https://github.com/praetorian-inc/gokart>`_ - A static analysis tool for Go that finds vulnerabilities using the SSA (single static assignment) form of Go source code.
 - `Gosec <https://github.com/securego/gosec>`_ - Inspects source code for security problems by scanning the Go AST.
 - `STACK <https://github.com/xiw/stack>`_ - A static checker for identifying unstable code.